HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-02-09-blog-reboot/index.md

 I am excited to getting hold of a well-oiled publishing pipeline again.

-With these changes in place, I hope to be able to get a more posts written, without too much hazzles getting into my way.
+With these changes in place, I hope to be able to get a more posts written, without too much hassles getting into my way.

 We will see how this goes!

 <br>

-PS: If you want to be notified when new posts consider subsribing to updates via [email](https://groups.google.com/g/heinrichhartmann/).
+PS: If you want to be notified when new posts consider subscribing to updates via [email](https://groups.google.com/g/heinrichhartmann/).